tlwhitec/update-firefox-esr/README.md

 Among some very usual shell commands, this script uses the following tools which are not usually preinstalled, but can be found in your Linux distro's repositories:
 - **curl** to check for the latest version
 - **wget** to download the new file

+## Operation
+1. Check for the currently available Firefox ESR version online.
+2. Check for your installed version in `/opt/firefox-esr`, if any.
+2.1.
+If not, it creates a symlink in `/usr/local/bin/firefox`, which usually comes first when the shell is searching for the `firefox` executable, so there's no need to uninstall your distro's default firefox.
+3. When all is sensible up to this point, the update is downloaded.
+4. When any firefox instance is running, it asks you to close it.
+Y'know, just to be sure.
+5. You are asked for your sudo password.
+Then the old installation is removed and replaced with the installed update.